 We like crazy ideas.

-The Frontier Fund Awards are announced on a rolling basis.
-Our 2016 grant was awarded to SolarAid, whose mission is to provide solar powered lamps to areas without electricity.
+In 2016 a grant was awarded to SolarAid, whose mission is to provide solar powered lamps to areas without electricity.
 Read more about how this inexpensive device is providing clean and efficient lighting to rural Africa.

 SolarAid enables access to clean and affordable energy through its social enterprise, SunnyMoney, which seeks to create trust and demand for solar lights in rural Africa through its ‘trade-not-aid’ model.